AhmedHdeawy/laravel-logs-ELK/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/AhmedHdeawy/laravel-logs-ELK/main/laravel-app/public/laravel-elk.jpg"  alt="Laravel ELK Stack"></p>

-## Sending Laravel logs to ELK
+# About the project

-This repository contains a Docker setup for a Laravel application and Elk stack, reads the laravel logs bu filebeat and sends them to a Logstash container running in another Docker Compose stack. and finally you can see the logs in Kibana
+ This repository contains a Docker setup for a Laravel application and Elk Stack..

-## Idea

 The Laravel application will log to the `storage\logs` directory.
 Filebeat will read the logs and send them to Logstash running in another Docker Compose stack, where you can then configure it to do whatever you want with the logs. these logs from Logstash will save in Elastic, and finally Kibana will read the logs and visualize them

-## Prerequisites

-- Docker
-- Docker Compose

 ## Setup